 5 Signs It’s Time for Your Next Eye Doctor Appointment

-In a perfect world, everyone would make an eye doctor appointment once annually.
+In a perfect world, everyone would make an annual eye doctor appointment.
 Unfortunately, that’s often not the case.
-So if you’re wondering about your eye health, here are a few signs that mean it could be time to schedule your next eye doctor appointment.
+So, if you’re wondering about your eye health, here are a few signs that mean it could be time to schedule your next eye doctor appointment:

 Your Eyes Are Irritated

 If your eyes are dry, red, or itchy, then it’s time to see your eye doctor.
 These symptoms could be the result of seasonal allergies, but they could also be indicative of eye strain or another underlying eye problem.
 Fortunately, your eye doctor can help you determine the root cause of your eye irritation.
 You should also seek out your eye doctor if you’re experiencing spots, flashes of light, or floaters in your vision.
 These symptoms may not be as physically irritating as dry eyes, but they’re issues your eye doctor can help you resolve.